achowdh2/achowdh2/README.md

 I am Azhar Chowdhury.
 I am a prospective Machine Learning Engineer/Data Scientist/Python Developer.
 In the past I also worked as a Statistical Programmer.
+This is my transition from Statistical Programmer in the Clinical Trial to Data Scientist to related industries.
 <!---
 achowdh2/achowdh2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.